ClaudiaHeYun/markdown-cv/index.md

 ## Research Interests

 Combinatorial algebraic geometry and topology, computational algebraic geometry, tropical geometry, combinatorics.
-One of my favorite scenarios is when a nice group, e.g., $S_n$ or $GL_n$, acts on a combinatorially defined space and thus gives the (co)homology of the space the structure of group representations.
+One of my favorite things to study is the equvariant (co)homology of a combinatorially-defined space.

 ## Education